Program Overview

 Field Work

-Participants spend seven weeks in the field in order to be exposed to real-life situations and to practice the skills they gain with the guidance of a dedicated mentor.
+Residents spend eight weeks in the field work in order to be exposed to real-life situations and to practice the skills they gain with the guidance of a dedicated mentor.
 The following field projects are expected to be conducted during the field work period:

 - Conduct a stakeholder analysis